-Feature of Enterprise HD, and Enterprise
+Feature of Enterprise HD IMDG, and Enterprise IMDG

 Hazelcast Security Suite at a Glance

-Hazelcast Enterprise and Enterprise HD offer a rich set of JAAS-based (Java Authentication and Authorization Service) security features that you can use to authenticate cluster members and clients, in order to perform authorization checks on client operations.
+Hazelcast Enterprise IMDG and Enterprise HD IMDG offer a rich set of JAAS-based (Java Authentication and Authorization Service) security features that you can use to authenticate cluster members and clients, in order to perform authorization checks on client operations.
 These features include:

 - Socket Interceptor – The socket interceptor allows you to intercept socket connections before a member joins a cluster or a client connects to a member.
 This provides the ability to add custom hooks to the cluster join operation and perform connection procedures (like identity checking using Kerberos, etc.).